"כלביהם של הגברים שותים מים."

 Redundancy is actually a critical componant of all languages. children use it to learn without explicit instruction through a process called bootstrapping, where they infer the meaning or grammar of a new element based on the familiar elements in the rest of the utterance.
 It also makes it easier for adult speakers to comprehend what someone is saying, even if some of the words are undiscernible or if part of the utterance is cut off, as happens frequently when people speak to each other in real time.
 This is probably why inherently redundant things like agreement and double negation are common among the world's languages :)

 DL introduces us to an important feature of Hebrew--the redundant or anticipatory pronoun.
 It's common to Semitic languages (Arabic, Aramaic, Syriac) and is found in late classical Hebrew (Can 3:7).
 It was common in rabbinic Hebrew.
 Thus, when Hebrew was being revived, it would be odd to not have it be a feature of modern Hebrew.
 It's good to get used to it out of respect for the deep tradition and to be able to spot it when you see or hear it.
 E.g., אמה של הילדה, "the mother of the girl."
 Anticipatory pronoun is a feature of modern Greek.
 Spanish redundant indirect object pronoun has some similarity.

-I think redundancy is very common in languages, often for emphasis.
-Added bonus Bright sunny day Cease and desist Each and every End result Free gift Honest truth Never ever ever New innovations Null and void Past history Plan ahead Regular routine Rough estimation Sum total Twelve midnight Unexpected surprise
+Redundancy is very common in languages, often for emphasis.
+Added bonus Bright sunny day Cease and desist Each and every End result Free gift Honest truth Never ever ever New innovations Null and void Past history Plan ahead Regular routine Rough estimation Sum total Beck and call Unexpected surprise

 Please would you explain "כלבי הגברים" (your penultimate example).
 I thought that would mean "My dog the men".